Don’t count your chickens before they hatch

 IFAD Asset Request Portlet

-Don’t count your chickens before they hatch©Fatoumata Diabate'
+Don’t count your chickens before they hatch11 October 2019 ©Fatoumata Diabate'

 The second Friday in October is World Egg Day.
 A day to recognise the vital role of eggs in feeding people around the world.